NickGrunert/master-thesis/modules/00_intro.typ

     // TODO talk about LOD2

     == Research Questions
     How effective is the zero-shot learning capability of #abr("SAM") in accurately segmenting building roof details, particularly individual roof segments, without prior training?
     What improvements can be achieved by implementing a one-shot learning approach using input prompts for the segmentation of building roof details, or which method is best?

     How well does #abr("SAM") generalise to different roof materials and structures?
     Can we develop strategies to improve the adaptability of #abr("SAM") to different building types and reduce the need for fine tuning?

-    How can nDSM data be effectively incorporated into the #abr("SAM") segmentation process to improve the accuracy of building analysis tasks?
+    How can #abr("nDSM") data be effectively incorporated into the #abr("SAM") segmentation process to improve the accuracy of building analysis tasks?
-    Can we develop a fusion mechanism that combines features from RGB and nDSM data to improve the segmentation of building components?
+    Can we develop a fusion mechanism that combines features from RGB and #abr("nDSM") data to improve the segmentation of building components?

     Design and implement an automated training data generation workflow.
     Conduct real-time segmentation experiments on aerial imagery and document the practical challenges and solutions.